MicrosoftDocs/SupportArticles-docs/support/windows-client/group-policy/scenario-guide-gpo-to-map-network-drive-doesn-t-apply-as-expected.md

 ## Troubleshooting

 First, collect the following data for troubleshooting.
-Because we need to trace the login/sign-in, we need to perform the following tasks as a local administrator or any other user account with local administrator credentials.
+Because we need to trace the logon or sign-in, we need to perform the following tasks as a local administrator or any other user account with local administrator credentials.

 > [!NOTE]
 > These steps require fast user switching to be enabled.
 If you encounter problems when trying to switch users, check if the following policy or registry value is set: